SmogDr/edar_coursebook/docs/index.md

 ### Install R and RStudio

-1. Download and install the pre-compiled binary of [R](https://cran.r-project.org) appropriate for your machine's operating system
+1. Download and install the pre-compiled binary of the most recent version (4.0+) of [R](https://cran.r-project.org) appropriate for your machine's operating system
-2. Download and install the preview version of [RStudio](https://rstudio.com/products/rstudio/download/#download); then, navigate to RStudio > Preferences to *NOT* "Restore .RData into workspace at setup" and *NEVER* "save workspace to .RData on exit" (it is okay that you might not know what this means yet)
+2. Download and install the most recent, preview version of [RStudio](https://rstudio.com/products/rstudio/download/#download); then, navigate to RStudio > Preferences to *NOT* "Restore .RData into workspace at setup" and *NEVER* "save workspace to .RData on exit" (it is okay that you might not know what this means yet)
 3. If you've installed R and RStudio in the past, please download the latest versions and update the R packages with the following code: